 Guardino has been the chief executive of the Leadership Group since January 1997.
 He previously served as vice president of the organization between 1991 and 1995.
 He also held an executive position in governmental affairs with Hewlett-Packard and he spent six years on the staff of Central Valley Assemblyman Rusty Areias, the last three as his chief assistant.

 Known throughout the region as a consensus builder, Guardino has championed a number of important issues, especially in the areas of transportation and housing.

 His transportation leadership includes successful management of ballot Measures A & B in 1996 that funded 19 key road and rail improvements with $1.4 billion; and co-management of a 2000 traffic relief initiative that will generate some $7.5 billion in local funds to bring BART to Santa Clara County, improve CalTrain and other transit improvements.
 In 2008, Guardino managed the successful Measure B (BART) campaign which earned nearly 67 percent voter approval.
 It authorized a 1/8-cent sales tax for 30 years to fund a 16-mile Santa Clara County BART extension.

-Guardino is the founder and race director of the annual Thanksgiving Day Applied Materials “Silicon Valley Turkey Trot,” which had nearly 25,000 participants in 2013 and over the past nine years, it has raised more than $4.2 million for local charities.
-He is also the founder of the TiVo “Santa Run Silicon Valley” and the Lam Research “Heart & Soles 5K” to place salad bars in 100 Silicon Valley public schools.
+Guardino is the founder and race director of the annual Thanksgiving Day Applied Materials “Silicon Valley Turkey Trot,” which had more than 26,000 participants in 2014 and over the past ten years, it has raised more than $5 million for local charities.
+He is also the founder of the TiVo “Santa Run Silicon Valley” and the Lam Research “Heart & Soles 5K” to place salad bars in Silicon Valley public schools.
 In addition, he hosts “The CEO Show,” a radio talk show featuring top Silicon Valley CEOs on KLIV AM 1590.
 Guardino also is on the boards of California Forward and the California League of Conservation Voters.